-Taking place on Wednesday 22 and Thursday 23 November 2017 at ExCeL in London, EMEX is the must-attend energy management show that connects all energy users with leading experts, policy makers, suppliers and technical solutions.
-100+ CPD-accredited free seminars and 130+ Exhibitors.
+Taking place in November at ExCeL in London, EMEX is the must-attend energy management show that connects all energy users with leading experts, policy makers, suppliers and technical solutions.
+80+ CPD-accredited free seminars and 130+ Exhibitors.

 The rise of energy costs

 Energy is a cost to most organisations that has grown as a proportion of overall expenditure in recent years.
 All energy consuming organisations need to manage energy consumption if they are to avoid the impact of price increases on the products or services they provide.
 In this context, the case for investing in energy efficiency has never been stronger and of course, the cheapest energy is the energy organisations don’t use.

 There is considerable potential within most organisations in the public and private sectors to make large energy cost and carbon emission savings through the installation of energy efficiency measures.